1997–98 San Antonio Spurs season: Off-season

+Regular season

-The Spurs got off to a mediocre 10–10 start to the regular season, but then won 17 of their next 19 games, and held a 34–14 record at the All-Star break.
-Despite losing Sean Elliott for the remainder of the season to a knee injury after 36 games, the Spurs finished in second place in the Midwest Division with a 56–26 record, earned the fifth seed in the Western Conference, and returned to the NBA playoffs after a one-year absence.
+With the addition of Duncan and Jackson, the Spurs won six of their first seven games of the regular season, but then lost 9 of their next 13 games, leading to a mediocre 10–10 start to the season.
+However, the team soon recovered winning 17 of their next 19 games, which included a seven-game winning streak in December, and later on held a 34–14 record at the All-Star break.
+Despite losing Sean Elliott for the remainder of the season due to a knee injury after 36 games, the Spurs finished in second place in the Midwest Division with a 56–26 record, which was a 36-game improvement over the previous season; the team earned the fifth seed in the Western Conference, and returned to the NBA playoffs after a one-year absence.
 The Spurs had the second best team defensive rating in the NBA.

-Duncan averaged 21.1 points, 11.9 rebounds and 2.7 blocks per game, and was named the NBA Rookie of the Year, and was also named to the All-NBA First Team, and to the NBA All-Rookie First Team, while David Robinson averaged 21.6 points, 10.6 rebounds and 2.6 blocks per game, and was named to the All-NBA Second Team.
-In addition, Avery Johnson provided the team with 10.2 points and 7.9 assists per game, while Vinny Del Negro contributed 9.5 points per game, and Elliott provided with 9.3 points per game.
-Off the bench, Jackson contributed 8.8 points per game and led the Spurs with 112 three-point field goals, while three-point specialist Chuck Person contributed 6.7 points per game, and Will Perdue averaged 5.0 points and 6.8 rebounds per game.
+Duncan averaged 21.1 points, 11.9 rebounds and 2.7 blocks per game, and was named the NBA Rookie of the Year, and was also named to the All-NBA First Team, and to the NBA All-Rookie First Team, while David Robinson averaged 21.6 points, 10.6 rebounds and 2.6 blocks per game, and was named to the All-NBA Second Team; Duncan and Robinson were both named to the NBA All-Defensive Second Team.
+In addition, Avery Johnson provided the team with 10.2 points and 7.9 assists per game, while Vinny Del Negro contributed 9.5 points and 3.4 assists per game, and Elliott provided with 9.3 points per game.
+Off the bench, Jackson contributed 8.8 points per game and led the Spurs with 112 three-point field goals, while three-point specialist Chuck Person contributed 6.7 points per game, Monty Williams provided with 6.3 points per game, and Will Perdue averaged 5.0 points and 6.8 rebounds per game.

 During the NBA All-Star weekend at Madison Square Garden in New York City, New York, Duncan and Robinson were both selected for the 1998 NBA All-Star Game, as members of the Western Conference All-Star team; it was Duncan's first ever All-Star appearance.
-Duncan and Robinson were both named to the NBA All-Defensive Second Team, while Duncan also finished in fifth place in Most Valuable Player voting, and Robinson finished in seventh place; Robinson also finished in third place in Defensive Player of the Year voting, while Duncan finished tied in fifth place.
+Duncan finished in fifth place in Most Valuable Player voting, while Robinson finished in seventh place; Robinson also finished in third place in Defensive Player of the Year voting, while Duncan finished tied in fifth place.

+The Spurs finished eighth in the NBA in home-game attendance, with an attendance of 783,455 at the Alamodome during the regular season.